AwsGeek/lightsail-containers-flask/README.md

 # How to Serve a Flask App with Amazon Lightsail Containers

-To get started, you&#39;ll need an [AWS account](https://portal.aws.amazon.com/billing/signup) and must install [Docker](https://docs.docker.com/engine/install/), the [AWS Command Line Interface (CLI) tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and the [Amazon Lightsail plugin](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-install-software) on your system.
+To get started, you&#39;ll need an [AWS account](https://portal.aws.amazon.com/billing/signup) and must install [Docker](https://docs.docker.com/engine/install/), the [AWS Command Line Interface (CLI) tool](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) and the [Lightsail Control (lightsailctl) plugin](https://lightsail.aws.amazon.com/ls/docs/en_us/articles/amazon-lightsail-install-software) on your system.
 Follow the provided links if you don&#39;t have some of those.

 ## Create the application

+Complete the following steps on your local machine that is running Docker.
+These steps walk you through the process of creating the Flask application files.

 1. Create a new project directory and switch to that directory.